A Whole30 Reintroduction Plan: How to Add Back New Foods

 You should be prepared to keep up with the Whole30 protocol—apart from the individual food groups you’re adding back in—so don’t give up on grocery shopping and meal planning just yet.
 (But you won’t do that, right?
 You’ve developed so many great new habits this last month: you’re going to keep up with them.
 We know.)

 This last group is perhaps most informative of all: these are the foods that make you feel imbalanced and unwell.
 Continue to notice which foods make you feel alive and which ones drag you down.
 The purpose of Whole30 is to reevaluate how we relate to food, including which ones work for our bodies and which are “worth it”.
-Feeling awesome and taking charge of your health are entirely in your hands.
-Keep it up!
+Feeling your best is in your hands, and creating a healthy meal plan is the first step to getting your health on the right track.